 This is the first baby for Akuti.
 She was born at the San Diego Zoo Safari Park in January, 2012 and arrived at Zoo Miami in February, 2016.
 The father is 18-year-old Suru.
 He was also born at the San Diego Zoo Safari Park and arrived at Zoo Miami in October, 2003.

-After several attempts at natural breeding with no success, a special team from the South East Zoo Alliance for Reproduction and Conservation (SEZARC), along with Dr Monica Stoops from the Cincinnati Zoo, met at Zoo Miami to artificially collect semen from Suru on January 8, 2018, and then artificially inseminated Akuti on January 9, 2018.
+After several attempts at natural breeding with no success, a special team from the South East Zoo Alliance for Reproduction and Conservation (SEZARC), along with Dr Monica Stoops from the Cincinnati Zoo, met at Zoo Miami to artificially collect reproductive fluid from Suru on January 8, 2018, and then artificially inseminated Akuti on January 9, 2018.

 “Initial indications are that the newborn is healthy and doing well but more detailed information will not become available until the veterinary team is able to do a neonatal exam,” the zoo said.